web-native/docs/chtml/v1/scoped-js/README.md

 </body>
 ```

 Within the script, the dependency chain is followed even when broken into local variables.
 Below, a change to `clock.currentTime` will still propagate through `variable1` and  `variable2`.
-The first and last statements in the script aren't touched, as expected.
+(The first and last statements in the script are left untouched touched, as expected.)

 ```html
 <body>